Berrimans Bare All

 The modern Christian naturist movement

-With modern internet rise, Christian naturism became organized.
+With the rise of the modern internet, Christian naturism got a chance to become organised.
 The website Naturist-Christians.org founded in 1999 became the largest site devoted exclusively to Christian naturism.
 Annual Christian Nudist Convocations began in the early 2000s.
-In Britain, the Christian Naturist Fellowship provides support for Christian naturists across denominations, broadening its reach globally since the pandemic.
+In Britain, the Christian Naturist Fellowship provides support for Christian naturists across denominations, and since the pandemic has broadened its reach globally.

 Core theological arguments

 Contemporary Christian naturists present coherent biblical interpretation challenging traditional opposition.
-They emphasize Genesis 2:25 as foundational: God created humans naked intentionally and declared creation "very good."
-Nakedness reflects being created "in the image of God."
+They emphasise Genesis 2:25 as foundational: God created humans naked intentionally and declared creation "very good" (Genesis 1:31).
+Nakedness reflects being created "in the image of God" (Genesis 1:27).

-Regarding fig leaves, they distinguish fear from shame.
-Adam and Eve covered themselves from fear of God after sinning, not body shame.
+Regarding the fig leaves, they distinguish fear from shame.
+Adam and Eve covered themselves from fear of God after sinning, not shame about their bodies.
 The fig leaves were "a futile attempt to hide what the couple had done from God—not each other, noting they were married, and equally guilty of the same original sin."
 God was displeased with both their disobedience and "with Adam and Eve's subsequent attempt to cover up their bodies."

-When God provided garments of skin, the CNF emphasizes: "God mercifully clothed mankind out of physical necessity, not moral necessity."
-Clothing provided protection in the harsh world outside Eden, such as thorns and bad weather, not because nakedness itself was shameful.
+When God provided garments of skin (Genesis 3:21), the CNF emphasises: "God mercifully clothed mankind out of physical necessity, not moral necessity."
+Clothing provided protection in the harsh world outside Eden, such as thorns, bad weather, etc., not because nakedness itself was shameful.
 As Fig Leaf Forum states: "Any and every understanding of why God gave them clothes must be 'read into' the text, because the explanation of God's purpose simply is not there."

 Papal developments and other historical precedents